1867

 Eighty-two witnesses are called.

-April 22: White Star sends the Minia out from Halifax to help
+April 22: White Star sends the Minia out from Halifax to help overtaxed

-finds only another 17 after a week-long search.
+another 17 after a week-long search.

 April 24: As Titanic's sister ship Olympic is about to leave

 Southampton, her "black gang" (stokers) go out on strike.
-They will
+They will not

-desert ship, and the Olympic's voyage is canceled.
+ship, and the Olympic's voyage is canceled.

-May 6: White Star sends out the Montmagny from Sorel, Quebec, to
+May 6: White Star sends out the Montmagny from Sorel, Quebec, to help

-help search for bodies.
+search for bodies.
 Recovers four.

-May 15: White Star sends out the Algerina from St. John's,
+May 15: White Star sends out the Algerina from St. John's, Newfoundland.

-Star-commissioned ships find a total of 328 bodies.
+find a total of 328 bodies.

 May 2 to July 3: British Board of Trade Inquiry is conducted.
 25,622

-questions are asked of 96 witnesses, including such expert witnesses
+questions are asked of 96 witnesses, including such expert witnesses as

-witnesses include Captain Lord of the Californian, Lightoller who
+Lord of the Californian, Lightoller who endures 1,600 questions alone,

-owners, and the members of the British Board of Trade.
-The final
+members of the crew, the ship's owners, and the members of the British

-judgment recommends "more watertight compartments in ocean-going
+Board of Trade.
+The final judgment recommends "more watertight

-ships, the provision of lifeboats for all on board, as well as a
+compartments in ocean-going ships, the provision of lifeboats for all on

 April: International Ice Patrol created to guard sea lanes of North